q-viper/SmokeSim/Readme.md

 * Add wind effect.
 * Try to add smoother transition.
 * Make it faster.
 Currently I am not deleting particles that are out for the scene.

+## Collaborating
+If you find this project to be interesting and want to add changes, please add your changes and make the push request.
+Or you can make an issue for that.